Elizabeth Hallett, Curriculum Director: Grades 9-12 and English Language Education K-12

-Our mission is to provide all English Language Learners (ELLs) appropriate English language instruction to acquire essential interpersonal skills and academic language to become viable members of their schools and community.
+Our mission is to provide all English Learner Education students (ELEs) appropriate English language instruction to acquire essential interpersonal skills and academic language to become viable members of their schools and community.
 In order to fulfill our mission, instruction and support must take place in an environment that fosters positive self-image for each student and cross cultural sensitivity from all members of the learning community.

-The English Language Learner (ELL) Program is a district program that focuses on providing ELLs Sheltered English Instruction (SEI) in all core content areas.
+The English Learner Education (ELE) Program is a district program that focuses on providing ELEs Sheltered English Instruction (SEI) in all core content areas.
 The program offers high quality English language instruction and support for ELLs to meet academic standards in all subject areas.

-All ELL teachers are licensed in ELL or Bilingual Education.
+All ELE teachers are licensed in ELE or Bilingual Education.
 They deliver well-planned sheltered instruction based on the most current educational research on Second Language Acquisition.

-Our ELL teachers work together very closely in order to provide each individual ELL with the best possible language instruction based on the child’s specific needs.
-In addition, we encourage active participation from ELL families in improving their child’s acquisition of the English language and academic achievement.
+Our ELE teachers work together very closely in order to provide each individual ELE with the best possible language instruction based on the child’s specific needs.
+In addition, we encourage active participation from ELE families in improving their child’s acquisition of the English language and academic achievement.

 We are proud to be involved with such a rich, diverse population in our city, and it is our goal to fully support our ELL students and their families in overcoming the challenges of adapting to a new culture, acquiring English, succeeding academically, and becoming valuable members of the Quincy community.